Here’s how I grow my lush green Wasabi plants:

 Lots of people think Wasabi is difficult to grow, but it’s fairly easy if you just give the plant what it needs.

-Wasabi needs full shade.
+Wasabi likes a shaded position.
 If they get harsh sunlight, they’ll droop.
-Wasabi hates our hot summers so ensure they’re shaded.
+Wasabi doesn’t like our hot summers so ensure they’re shaded.

 I grow mine in shade houses and in the garden.
 Wasabi doesn’t like significant temperature fluctuations, so try and keep its environment fairly consistent.
 Wasabi plants like the cool weather.